 CARS.COM — You've spent thousands of dollars on your car.
 When it's time to wash it, make sure you're doing it the right way with our tips for the best at-home car wash.
-Below, we outline the two-bucket method of car washing, which has a few more steps — and buckets — than your typical Sunday morning hand wash, but is a must to keep your car's coat of paint scratch-free.
+Below, we outline the two-bucket method of car washing, which has a few more steps — and buckets — than your typical Sunday morning hand wash cleaning, but is a must to keep your car's coat of paint scratch-free.

 Related: More Maintenance Stories